 Once each player has played a card, the highest card of the suit that led wins each trick.

 When two decks are used, if cards of identical rank are played to the same trick (for example, both Kings of clubs), the player who went first outranks the other.

 The winner of the trick leads the next trick.

 Get rid of all your cards, and you win.
 If you are playing a multi-hand game, you will need to tally your cards.
 The winner of the hand scores points equal to the total of the cards remaining in the other players' hands.
 Aces are worth one point, face cards are worth 10 points, and the other cards are worth face value.
 Play continues until one player scores 200 or more points.
 That player is the winner.

 Optional Game Variation

 Some players prefer to use a reverse type of scoring system when playing Go Boom.
-In this variation, at the end of each hand, each player must add to his own score the point value for the cards remaining in his hand.
+In this variation, at the end of each hand, each player must add to their own score the point value for the cards remaining in their hand.
 If a player reaches or exceeds 100, the game ends.
 The player who has the lowest total score is declared the game winner.
 In case of a tie for lowest score, the tying players are declared co-winners.